 As you start to think about who might write your letters of recommendation or complete the evaluation form, it is important to ask yourself the following questions:

 Your recommender should be someone with who you’ve had contact inside and outside of the classroom.
 In most cases, your recommenders should be professors, but for those who are taking gap year(s),you could include a recommendation from an employer or supervisor if needed.

 The best way to form relationships with your professors is to:

 Of course, you want to be sincere in your efforts and genuinely interested in the course and subject.
 It's best to take initiative early and start building relationships with professors during your freshman year.
 Remember, professors have chosen their profession because they want to have meaningful contact with students and help them achieve their goals, so they will appreciate you pro-actively taking the first step to establish a relationship.
-A professor will not be able to write a recommendation that sticks out from the crowd if they don't know you.
+A professor will not be able to write a good recommendation if they don't know you.